• Visitor Info

 Accessibility

-Waimea Valley is super accessible for everyone!
-The main trail to the waterfalls is paved, making it easy for wheelchairs and strollers to get around.
+The valley is super accessible for everyone!
+The main trail to the waterfall is paved, making it easy for wheelchairs and strollers to get around.

 While there are a few gentle inclines, it's pretty smooth overall.
 If you prefer a little extra help getting around, there's a shuttle service for $20 round trip, or you can rent a mobility scooter for $19.99 per hour.